deonlobo/Guess-Higher-Or-Lower-/README.md

 # Guess-Higher-Or-Lower-
-A game where you will have to guess higher or lower
+A game where you will have to guess higher or lower .
+This app is one of my basic android projects .